Currency: Czech Koruna (CZK)

 The Czech people tend to like to gamble, generally speaking.
-According to ECA stats from 2015, there are 175 casinos running in the country that year.
+According to ECA (European Casino Association) stats from 2015, there were 175 casinos running in the country that year.
 A law that went into effect in 2016 thinned out the field a bit, but the trend quickly reversed.
 According to their latest numbers, there’s currently 299 casinos in operation in the Czech Republic.
 That is an outstandingly high number for a population of just over 10 million people.

 Famous Czech Poker Players

 The best known Czech person in the international poker world is Leon Tsoukernik.
 He’s a recurring feature in some of the biggest buy-in tournaments and highest stakes cash games around the world.
-His poker abilities may not be as good as his tournament scores suggest, however, since he has made most of his immense wealth from the world-famous casino he owns in Rozvadov.
+His poker abilities may not be as good as his tournament scores suggest, however, since he has made most of his immense wealth from the aforementioned world-famous casino he owns in Rozvadov.
 He also stakes a lot of players who are better than him.

 Most people recognize his name from a scandal that happened in 2017.
 “Aussie” Matt Kirk sued Tsoukernik after he allegedly refused to pay him back a $2 million poker debt.

 In 2011, Martin Staszko finished second in the WSOP Main Event, behind the eventual winner Pius Heinz from Germany.
-Staszko has $6,340,951 in total live tournament earnings to his name.
+Staszko has $6.347 million in total live tournament earnings to his name.
 That is second only to Martin Kabrhel’s $8.281 million among Czech players.
 Kabrhel is a 2-time WSOP gold bracelet winner.

 – Playing Live Poker in Czech Republic –

 Live Poker Legislation in Czech Republic

-The 2016 law we mentioned in our intro banned gambling from certain locations, such as bars, restaurants and gas stations.
+The 2016 gambling law banned gambling from certain locations, such as bars, restaurants and gas stations.
 Prior to that piece of legislation taking effect, there were minimal regulations on land based gambling.

 Live Poker Venues in Czech Republic

-The King’s Casino in Rozvadov is of Europe’s most famous poker venues with the biggest poker room in Europe.
+The King’s Casino in Rozvadov is one of Europe’s most famous poker venues with the biggest poker room in Europe.
 Rozvadov is right on the Czech-German border.
-The owner of the casino, Leon Tsoukernik is mentioned above in this article under “famous Czech poker players”.
+The owner of the casino, Leon Tsoukernik, is mentioned above in this article under “famous Czech poker players”.